Autopilot features in rules

 Step 3

-Click the plus icon (+), then add a new Branch by Autopilot answer step to check if a message tagged with those Topics is urgent.
+Click the plus icon (+), then add a new Branch with Autopilot step to check if a message tagged with those Topics is urgent.

 Configure a yes/no question with the question “Is this message an urgent matter?”, then click Save.
 You’ll see three new branch results appear, one for the TRUE state, one for the FALSE state, and one for No answer matched.